PentaHelix/pentahelix.github.io/_posts/2015-10-13-[chrawl]-Devlog-20:-Cartography.md

 	}
 ```
 The properties *x,y,z*/*w,h* are position/size as you would expect. *exits* is a list of
-ints from which paths originate.
+ints from which paths originate, but back to that later.

+At the start of generating a map, one room is placed at (0,0).
+All other rooms are placed according to this algorithm:

+1. Choose random room
+2. Choose random direction (N,E,S,W)

 To explain this method we have to look at how rooms are built after they have been generated.
 ![Room Exits]()

 To actual method for building rooms is too long for a blog post so instead, let me write it up in pseudocode